Millions spent on preparation for next Canadian 'Big One'

 The province has learned from other jurisdictions on how to properly respond to earthquakes, according to seismic specialist John Sherstobitoff.

-"We're doing pretty well," Sherstobitoff told The Canadian Press.
+"We're doing pretty well," Sherstobitoff told The Canadian Press last year.
 "We're doing reasonably well for a province that hasn't had a major, damaging earthquake in this generation."

 Residents of B.C.'s South Coast were jolted awake shortly before midnight on December 30, 2015, by a moderately strong earthquake centered near the provincial capital of Victoria.
 The event was reported as the largest felt in this area in several years, and had locals talking about the next 'Big One'.
 The Magnitude 4.8 tremor struck approximately 20 km from Victoria on Vancouver Island.